tapilew/equilibrio-alpha/README.md

-1. **Permissionless Access to International USDC Payments:** Any verified Panamanian tourism SME can receive USDC payments globally without needing complex setups with traditional banks or processors, using a stablecoin widely recognized for its reliability.
+1. **Permissionless Access to International USDC Payments:** Any verified Panamanian tourism SME can receive USDC payments globally without needing complex setups with traditional banks or processors, using a stablecoin widely recognized for its reliability, **all through a simple mobile web app**.
-2. **Immutable & Verifiable Records:** BlockDAG provides a tamper-proof ledger, giving SMEs a reliable history of international **USDC** transactions they can potentially use for accessing credit or partnerships.
+2. **Immutable & Verifiable Records:** BlockDAG provides a tamper-proof ledger, giving SMEs a reliable history of international **USDC** transactions they can potentially use for accessing credit or partnerships, **easily accessible via the app's dashboard**.
 3. **Transparent & Atomic Fee Collection:** The 1.8% protocol fee is handled transparently and securely by the smart contract during the payment itself.
 4. **Reduced Platform Risk:** The core settlement logic lives on-chain.
 Even if